 She is a moderator for KS2 writing and she has also shared good practice for high standards in writing.

-She is a lead practitioner in Bury Authority to support reading in schools across the borough.
+She is a lead practitioner in Bury Authority to support reading and fluency in schools across the borough.

 Our Assistant Headteacher and EYFS/KS1 lead, Sarah Prince has successfully led the department to achieve the Early Years Quality Mark and is an SLE for Early Years Education.